rsetia/mock_ottter/README.md

 # mock_ottter

-Mocks the response of services running the IFTTT API based on the query path alone.
+Mocks the response of services running the IFTTT API based on the path alone.

 ## run: